chromice/ae/documentation/index.md

 ?>
 ```

-You should also instruct Apache to redirect all unresolved URIs to `index.php`, by adding the following rules to `.htaccess` file:
+You should also instruct Apache to redirect all unresolved URIs to <kbd>index.php</kbd>, by adding the following rules to <kbd>.htaccess</kbd> file:

 ```apache
 <IfModule mod_rewrite.c>